 - A list of manuscripts or published articles included in the thesis

 - A signed summary letter from you that outlines any papers, presentations and grant applications that are planned, pending or have been submitted as a result of your thesis research.

-The CCaTS Postdoctoral Programs Committee reserves the right to not accept a thesis if it does not meet program or Mayo Graduate School standards and may request revisions or additions to the thesis.
+The CCaTS Postdoctoral Programs Committee reserves the right to not accept a thesis if it does not meet program or Mayo Clinic Graduate School of Biomedical Sciences standards and may request revisions or additions to the thesis.
 The committee must approve the thesis before the scholar proceeds to defend the thesis.

 - Distribution to your Thesis Advisory Committee.
-After you receive approval from CCaTS, distribute your final thesis draft and verification form to all members of your TAC at least three weeks before your defense.
+After you receive approval from CCaTS, distribute your final thesis draft to all members of your TAC at least three weeks before your defense.

 Final Oral Examination (thesis defense)